 Try to restrain yourself and let the cookies cool for about 10 minutes before devouring them 🙂

-And here’s a little tip…If you store your Chocolate Chip Oatmeal Cookies with a slice of bread in the container, your cookies will stay soft and chewy and only the bread will get stale.
+Store your cookies with a slice of bread in the container, your cookies will stay soft and chewy and only the bread will get stale.

 - 1 cup unsalted butter 2 sticks

 - 1.5 cups of all purpose flour

 - 3.4 oz package of instant vanilla pudding

 - 12 oz package of semi-sweet chocolate chips

 - Preheat your oven to 375 and line a baking sheet with either silicon baking mats or parchment paper